moneyadviceservice/frontend-code-standards/Readme.md

 Secondly, scripts are downloaded asynchronously in order that a library like jQuery arrives before the script that relies on it (your plugin).

 In a nutshell - to render a page as fast as the browser will allow link to your styles in the head and to prevent JavaScript from stalling the rendering process, call scripts from the bottom.
+An excpetion is when creating contextual classes that are used for layout such as .js - these need to be in the head to prevent a flash of unstyled content.

 ### HTTP Requests